 I love to teach, share, and cultivate understanding in all forms, so I'm happy to get to know you!
+I am very patient and very thorough in my teaching.
 Let me introduce some of my experience and credentials in the fields I would like to tutor.

-While, as you will see below, I am competent in tutoring a variety of subjects including the SAT, I want to first stress that MUSIC and PHYSICS are my two greatest academic loves.
-I have tutored for both in the past...particularly for music.
+While, as you will see below, I believe I am competent in tutoring a variety of subjects including the SAT, I want to first stress that MUSIC and PHYSICS are my two greatest academic loves.
+I have tutored for both more than any other subject.
 But Japanese is another passion of mine I'd really like to share with other eager learners.

 I double-majored in both Music and Physics in college, although I dropped the physics major in my Junior year and decided to concentrate on music.
 All of us music majors received the same rigorous training and education for music history, theory, ear training, instrumentation & orchestration, tonal analysis, harmony and counterpoint, etc. However, because I specialized in conducting, I had to undergo further training in all of these areas, as well as learn more about each instrument in the ensemble and develop competency at score reading.
 I had to demonstrate my mastery of these things in a final senior comprehensive examination where I conducted an ensemble, and I also was music director of a student-run musical that same year...which meant that I single-handedly conducted the whole show, from beginning to end, leading both the singers and dancers on stage as well as the pit orchestra.